splunk/public-o11y-docs/get-started/onboarding-guide/onboarding-readiness.rst

 Next step
 ===============

 Next, prepare for an initial rollout of the Splunk Observability Cloud solutions that are relevant to your organization.
-See :ref:`onboarding-guide-initial-rollout`.
+See :ref:`get-started-guide-initial-rollout`.